 Persons aged 60 and over can apply to the scheme without the requirement for a mortgage.
 Mortgages of less than 25% will also be permitted for this group.
 These applicants must demonstrate a housing need to move which should include at least one of the following

-Ø Under-occupation – the applicant is living in property which is too large and needs to downsize
+- Under occupation – living in property which is too large and need to downsize

-Ø The applicant’s existing property is no longer suitable to meet their needs – (e.g. they can no longer manage the stairs)
+- The property no longer suitable to meet their needs – can no longer manage the stairs etc

-Ø Support – the applicant needs to move closer to family or friends that provide care and support
+- Support – need to move closer to family or friends that provide care and support

 Joint applications may be eligible (without the requirement for a mortgage) where one of the applicants is aged 60 or over.